VidhiS07/Patient-Intake-and-Scheduling-System/README.md

 - Patient registration with demographic capture and PHI-safe storage
 - Role-based access control — `patient`, `clinician`, and `admin` claims enforced at the gateway
-- All PHI access audit-logged with user identity, action, and timestamp
-- Encryption at rest (Azure SQL TDE) and in transit (TLS 1.2+) on all patient data

 **Appointment Scheduling**